 My earliest stint with teaching dates back more than a decade when I helped my mother take private tuition at home.
 Fast forward to 2017 when I was conducting workshops in my MBA school to help students prepare for their semester exams (in subjects such as Financial Markets, Corporate Finance, etc.).
 In order for me to be able to explain the subject matter, I need not just be well read.
 I need to be well spoken as well.
 I am a voracious reader and a passionate public speaker and have represented my school and college at the national level in different competitions.
-Brewing my interest in the incessant world of finance, I cleared my CFA and FRM Level 1 exams in the very first attempt and am currently awaiting the results for my CFA L2 exams.
+Brewing my interest in the incessant world of finance, I cleared my CFA Level 1 and 2 and FRM Level 1 exams in the very first attempt and am currently awaiting my FRM charter and preparing for my CFA Level 3 exams simultaneously.
 I have been a subject matter expert reviewer (Finance) for Study.com wherein I reviewed 2500 questions in a span of 6 months (of which 2499 reviews were correct).
 Of late, I have been a finance tutor on Chegg USA and have completed 200 odd lessons with a 100% success rate.

 2016-18, Tutor in Evolution & Social Evolution (taught 27 undergraduates in 1:1 or 2:1 sessions) on topics of Social